Angus holiday cottage accommodation, near Glamis Castle and Kirriemuir - a rare rural idyll.

 Discover the last hidden holiday area North of the Border: Kirriemuir, Angus, ghostly Glamis Castle; "the other side of Scotland".

 Self catering, highly recommended accommodation within the traditional red sandstone row of Littleton of Airlie cottages, approached through a quiet, working farmyard; a lost 19th century agricultural idyll.
+Another, South Cottage, half a mile away as the crow flies.

 Nestling amid the ancient Vale of Strathmore, which divides the Grampian Mountains from the Sidlaw Hills, the cottages sit amid a sensational walled cottage garden, created by the owner who was a noted garden designer.
 Pets are welcome and the garden is secure for dogs and small children.
 Keen gardeners can learn from her encyclopaedic knowledge and creative garden design expertise which has led to several TV appearances.
 She is also a doyenne of flower-filled weddings and other celebrations, and is more than happy to chat, or supply a cutting or seedling as a souvenir of the holiday.